 We will employ a number of different working methods in the workshop, including lectures, poster presentations and small-group discussions.
 Our aim is that after the pre-conference the participants will have feel encouraged and inspired to continue their doctoral studies.

 The pre-conference is free of charge, and the participants are invited to listen to conference presentations at the NordMedia Conference without paying the conference fee.
+However, if participants intend to present a paper at the main conference, they are expected to pay the conference fee.
 Each pre-conference participant covers the travel and accommodation costs.
 Usually, doctoral students receive a travel grant from their department or doctoral study program.

 The submission deadline for abstracts has been extended until 10 March 2021.
 Notification regarding acceptance or rejection of abstract will be sent to the presenting author by email in mid-April 2021.Call for abstracts arrow_forward Submission guidelines arrow_forward

 We received 62 submissions!
 We are now reviewing the papers and will get back to you in Mid-April.